fescamil/hasyako/README.md

 Version 0.1

-Language of Hasyako
+Overview of the Language
 -----------------

-The current plan is to develop it to a point where it is possible to start learning it.
+The current plan is to develop it as much as possible, then make this repo public and talk about it on like Facebook or my blog or something.
+Maybe a video?
+I dunno what I'm doing.

-TODO: This will be an example of the language here
+TODO: Here will go some example phrases

 TODO: Some notes about the features